Local insights report: August/September 2023

 Our focus for the next 2 months

-- Stakeholder engagements with industry, employers, kaimahi, Councils and Government agencies to determine cyclone related workforce impacts and mitigations
+Ongoing stakeholder engagements with industry, employers, kaimahi, councils and government agencies to determine cyclone related workforce impacts and mitigations.

-- Ongoing mahi on actions and recommendations as outlined in Hawke’s Bay Regional Workforce Plan
+Work to deliver actions outlined in the 2023 Hawke’s Bay Regional Workforce Plan Refresh.

 Collaboration with the Ministry of Education to support the regional rollout of the NCEA changes, organisation of industry and training provider engagement for secondary school careers advisors.